-Friend is not hidden, Farid.
-Every where He is openly manifest.
-Darkness is all -pervasive light.
-Only it has been named differently.
-137
+Farid!
+My friend is not hidden.
+He is openly manifest at each and every place (Omnipresent).
+Darkness too is the pervasive presence of Light.
+It has just been named differently.

 Discard the style of apprehension and risk.
-There is no other except one God.
-In the interior and the exterior there is the everlasting existence of Truth, the existence of Reality.
-There is no other except Thou.
-There is absolutely no odour of the non-Divine.
-There is permanent One and not two.
-Be with One, discard otherness.
-139
+There is nothing except One God.
+The Reality or Truth is everlastingly present in the interior and the exterior.

+There is no other except you.
+There is no odour of the profane at its roots.
+He is the Everlasting One without any duality.
+Be with the One and discard otherness.

-Face of God Remaineth Farid; all else is annihilative, ephemeral and disintegrative.
-141
+Farid!
+The Face of Allah is Permanent.
+All else is annihilating, dying and ephemeral.

 The mysteries of Oneness of Being are remarkable.
-They are known by the dealers of Unity who behold the real Sinai theophany in each and every existent.
-143
+They are known by the dealers of Unity.
+They behold the real Sinai theophany in each and every existent.

 The entranced lover exists beyond disdain.
-Be Bistami by saying 'Glory be to Me'.
-Say 'I am the Truth' and be Mansur.
-145
+Say: "Glory to me" and become Bistami.
+Say: "I am the Truth" and become Mansur.

-All that is, is obviously manifest.
-How can I acknowledge except Him.
-The murshid, after full verification, imparted instruction on Oneness of Being.
-147
+All is obviously manifest.
+How can I acknowledge anyone except Him?
+My spiritual master, after full verification, imparted me instructions on Oneness of Being.

-Oneness of Being has made me realize a noble tradition.
-149
+The doctrine of Oneness of Being (wahdat al-wujud) has made me realise a noble tradition.